 - Instant alerts: When security cameras sense unauthorized entry into your job site, automatic notifications can be sent to your smartphone or other device.
 Security systems can also be programmed to send instant alerts to local authorities the second an intrusion happens.
 This gets police to the scene before intruders are able to make off with valuable equipment.

 - Time lapse cameras: Time lapse security cameras conveniently eliminate the process of combining photos into time lapse videos, automatically giving you time lapses of your construction progress.
-This footage lets operators quickly gauge progress, show work to clients, market their services, and protect against claims.
+This footage lets operators quickly gauge progress, show work to clients, market their services, protect against claims, and quickly find events in construction site surveillance footage.

 - Sirens and strobe lights: High-intensity sirens and strobe lights are effective in scaring off any unauthorized people who try to enter your job site.